Zeftali/COMP3100-Stage-2/Report.md

 * coreReq - No. of CPU cores required
 * memoryReq - No. of memory required
 * diskReq - No. of disk space required
-** The Server class introduces a new constructor which is used to create a new server object to be used as a temporary arraylist for all capable servers.
+The Server class introduces a new constructor which is used to create a new server object to be used as a temporary arraylist for all capable servers.
 This new constructor contains:
-* String type
+* String type - Category of job
-* int id
+* int id - ID of sErver
-* int coreCount
+* int coreCount - No. CPU cores in server
-* int memory
+* int memory - No. of memory in server
-* int disk
+* int disk - No. of disk space in server

 ## Evaluation (2 Pages)